doubletakelabs/haunted-webapp/README.md

-# Haunted House Webapp Prototype
+# Haunted House Web Application

-A simple web application for a haunted house experience with synchronized audio playback.
+A web application for a haunted house experience that plays synchronized audio tracks for visitors.

 ## Features

-- Alternating track assignment for visitors (track1.mp3 or track2.mp3)
+- Alternating track assignments for visitors (Track 1 or Track 2)
+- Persistent track assignment using cookies
+- Loading progress bar for audio files
-- Admin panel to control audio playback for all connected clients
+- Admin panel for controlling the experience
+- Real-time user tracking in the admin panel
 - Synchronized audio playback across all clients
-- Late-joining clients will sync with the current playback time
-- Special ending track that can be triggered for all clients simultaneously

 ## Setup